Premise:

 Project outcomes may include poster presentations at internal and national scientific conferences, co-authorship on manuscripts, and the foundation for long-term projects within the lab.

-Graduate Students’ Projects:
+Graduate Students’ Project:

 Experimental approaches will include: